Laura6826/PFDA-assignments/README.md

 1. [Matplotlib.py](https://matplotlib.org/)
 1. [Seaborn](https://seaborn.pydata.org/)

-Additionally, a number of links are embedded within the code, in areas that i found confussing/difficult, that should help should there be any difficulty.
+Additionally, a number of links are embedded within the code, in areas that I found confusing, that should help should there be any difficulty.

 ## 5. How to contribute

-As this project was created to fufill an assessment requirement of the Principles of Data Analytics, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).
+As this project was created to fulfil an assessment requirement of the Principles of Data Analytics, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).

-Should you find any errors or have any recommendations , please submit a pull request on Github. or just wish to contact that author, you can do so at <maxwell6826@gmail.com>.
+Should you find any errors or have any recommendations, please submit a pull request on GitHub. or just wish to contact that author, you can do so at <maxwell6826@gmail.com>.

 ***